 All those cells, all those numbers… I can feel the headache coming on now… it can just be too much sometimes!

 Want a quick way to view that range of cells up close and personal?
 Maybe a way that doesn’t require you to enlarge the font or mess around with the zoom too much?

 Sounds like a plan to me so let’s take a look at a possible solution to stop the headache.

-Excel has a zoom function that will automatically zoom in as much as possible on a selected range of cells – something along the lines of turning this: into this:
+Excel has a zoom function that will automatically zoom in as much as possible on a selected range of cells – something along the lines of turning this:

 Ready to explore our zooming options?

 Good let’s get to it.